Thursday, January 19, 2012

 SPELLBOUND: Blu-ray (Selznick 1945) MGM/Fox Home Video

+Hitchcock’s artistic battles with Selznick on the set of Spellbound were daily and exhausting.
+At one point the director pleaded to buy out the rest of his studio contract and find someone else to complete the film.
+Selznick retaliated with the threat of a lengthy lawsuit, forcing Hitchcock to finish the film.
 Selznick also encountered resistance from Salvador Dali, who had planned an elaborate dream sequence far too costly and much too lengthy for the purpose of the film.
-Although Hitchcock convinced Dali to reduce his scale – many sequences that were filmed were eventually excised by Selznick to tighten Dali’s meandering symbolism.
-None of these edits pleased Dali’s artistic sensibilities.
+Although Hitchcock convinced Dali to reduce his scale – many sequences that were filmed were eventually excised by Selznick in the editing process to tighten Dali’s meandering symbolism.
+None of these edits pleased Dali’s artistic sensibilities and in viewing Spellbound today the one sequence in it that continues to disappoint is Dali’s dream.
+The cuts Selznick made blunt and distill the curious amalgam into just a junket of strange and unsettling images, incomprehensible without John’s narration and Constance’s subsequent sleuthing of the crime of murder to tie together all of its loose imagery.

-Even after enthusiastic reviews and favorable box office, Selznick seemed dismissive about the final cut, calling it “just another man-hunt wrapped up in pseudo-psychotherapy.”
-Thankfully, audiences have continued to disagree with this snap assessment.
-Spellbound is a magnificent thriller.
-Gregory Peck and Ingrid Bergman have genuine on screen chemistry.
-Yet, there is a sense of foreboding about their relationship that is sustained until the final fade out.
+After Spellbound’s premiere, Hitchcock shifted his focus to preproduction on Notorious.
+Believing that Spellbound’s narrative still lacked in clarity Selznick pulled the general release print and removed a montage illustrating the complexities of treating patients; effectively eliminating an additional fourteen minutes from the runtime but also depriving us of practically the entire explanation behind the fundamental treatment of diseases of the human mind.
+Even after enthusiastic reviews and favorable box office greeted the premiere Selznick seemed dismissive about his final cut, calling it “just another man-hunt wrapped up in pseudo-psychotherapy.”
+Thankfully, audiences continue to disagree with Selznick’s snap assessment.
+Spellbound remains a very stylish thriller.
+Gregory Peck and Ingrid Bergman have genuine chemistry.
+Hitchcock maintains a sense of foreboding in their burgeoning romance that is sustained until the final fade out.
 As publicity of its day indicated, "Will he kiss me or kill me?"
-In the final analysis, Spellbound is compelling entertainment.
-It retains its allure as pure escapism even if the science behind it has rendered the film's theories about the human mind utterly moot.
+In the final analysis, Spellbound kept everyone guessing, even if the flawed science behind the final edit rendered the film's psycho-babble about the human mind utterly moot.

 MGM/Fox Home Video Blu-ray shows marked improvements over its SD DVD.
 The image tightens up as it should in 1080p.
 Contrast levels greatly improved with richer blacks and cleaner whites.
 But so too does the overall sharpness, clarity and detail in the image improve.
 The video noise on the DVD translates to an impressive patina of very naturally reproduced film grain.
 The audio is DTS mono perfectly reproduces the power in Miklos Rozsa's dramatic score.
+Extras are all imports from the DVD and include an engrossing audio commentary by Charles Ramirez Berg and Thomas Schatz, an isolated music/effects track, a making of featurette, interview snippets with Hitchcock and Peter Bogdanovich, a featurette on Salvador Dali and galleries dedicated to stills and poster art.
+Highly recommended!

 FILM RATING (out of 5 - 5 being the best)